njh/sonoff-ota-flash-cli/README.md

 Please wait for your device to finish flashing.
 ```

-Unfortunately there isn't a way of knowing if flashing still in progress with this script.
+Unfortunately, there isn't a way of knowing if flashing still in progress with this script.
-But after a short while the device should reset and start advertising a new Wifi network called something like `tasmota_62E43F-1087`.
+But after a short while, the device should reset and start advertising a new Wifi network called something like `tasmota_62E43F-1087`.

 License